fsaldivars/ubuntu-trusty64-veo/README.md

 A custom Ubuntu 14.04 LTS box running a developer LAMP stack for [VEO](http://veo.tv).

-## System requirements
-Mac OS X or Linux capable of running VirtualBox.
-Windows hasn't been certified as a proper host environment for this cookbook.
-At least 4GB of available memory.
-Ruby 1.9.3 or higher.
-Git 1.7.1 or higher.

-### Installation steps
-Download this codebase inside of your `veo.tv` working copy:

-    git clone https://github.com/rudisimo/vagrant-ubuntu-trusty64-veo vagrant; cd vagrant

-Make sure that the following lines are inside of your system's `hosts` file.

-	10.10.10.101 local.veo.tv
-	10.10.10.101 local.cablevision.veo.tv
-	10.10.10.101 local.cablemas.veo.tv
-	10.10.10.101 local.bluetogo.mx

-Create the VM by running:

-    vagrant up

-Finally, visit [http://local.veo.tv](http://local.veo.tv) in your browser.

 ### Vagrant tips
 Once the provisioning step is completed, you can login into the VM via SSH: